“ An exuberant, manic combination of love, violence, and slapstick.”

 The play was presented in theatres throughout Kosovo, most of them riddled with bullet holes and in immense disrepair.
 We were thrilled that many former refugees recognized us from our performances in the refugees camps the year before.

 We achieved more than we had imagined: women told us that they were struck by the image of Juliet at her wedding waiting for Romeo to return from the fight.
 Others were struck by the tragedy of unintended deaths.
-Others commented on the way that we used ordinary objects to their full theatrical potential; one director said “there are no bounds to your imagination.”
+Others commented on the way that we used ordinary objects to their full theatrical potential; one director said, “there are no bounds to your imagination.”

 Our play ends with a sense of renewal; the puppet spirits of Romeo and Juliet rise up from their bodies in an ethereal blacklight dance, become one, and vanish.
-The message of hope was not lost to this audience whose hope is that the spirit of their loved ones are at peace.
+The message of hope was not lost to this audience whose hope is that the spirits of their loved ones are at peace.

-We also conducted workshops for actors, directors, social workers, other professionals and students, and gave performances and workshops for Roma, Albanian and Serbian children in rural villages and towns throughout Kosovo.
+We also conducted workshops for actors, directors, social workers, other professionals, and students, and gave performances and workshops for Roma, Albanian and Serbian children in rural villages and towns throughout Kosovo.

 “An inventive collection of theatrical techniques and skills — physical and dance-theatre, pantomime, acrobatics, circus, blacklight theatre, shadows, rituals and puppetry — attractive, spiritual and contemporary.”